Who We Are

 After thinking about that for a long time, and examining closely the bloodlines of this breed I love so much, I decided that there was indeed a way I could help the Friesian horse.

 Through no fault of anyone's, this breed has a very limited gene pool.
 As it almost died out twice in the past century or so, that is unavoidable.
 However, the breeding trends of today are compounding the problem.
-If you disagree, I challenge you to find a horse, bred within the past 10 years, that does not have Tetman 205 or one of his descendants on his or her papers.
+If you disagree, I challenge you to find a horse, bred since 1990, that does not have Tetman 205 or one of his descendants on his or her papers.
 Hard, isn't it?
 But it's not nearly as difficult to find a horse without an Age or Ritske line descendant.

 These bloodlines are vanishing.
 The stallions are getting old and dying off, and fewer and fewer are being bred to replace them.
 What is left of the Age line?
-One narrow, lonely branch, consisting of Fabe, Sape and Tije.
+One narrow, lonely branch, consisting of Fabe, Sape and Jorn - and now the new stallion Alke.
 Fabulous horses?
 Absolutely.
-But three stallions aren't enough to support a line, especailly when they are all so closely related.
-The Ritske line isn't looking much better off.
+But four stallions aren't enough to support a line, especially when they are all so closely related.
+Thankfully the Ritske line has grown in popularity recently (largely due to Doaitsen 420 Sport) but with the loss of Erik 351 and Arjen 417, the second of the two surviving lines that descent from Ritske is in serious danger.

 With that in mind, I declare here my purpose in breeding these great animals.
 I breed in order to support the old bloodlines.
 I do so in two ways.
 I increase the number of foals being produced by the few remaining Age line stallions, specifically from top quality mares.
 And I promote these stallions' offspring, in order to bring awareness to both their plight and their greatness.